Moments of the Riemann zeta function on short intervals of the critical line: Introduction

 Another set of central objects in the theory of the Riemann zeta function are the \textit{moments}

 Their importance comes from their relationship to the size and zero-distribution of $\zeta(s)$.
-However, unlike the problem of understanding the size of the global maximum of $|\zeta(\tfrac 12 + \ii t)|$, we are in possession of widely believed conjectures as to the behavior of moments.
+However, unlike the problem of understanding the size of the global maximum of $|\zeta(\tfrac 12 + \ii t)|$, we are in possession of widely believed conjectures regarding the behavior of moments.
 Following the work \cite{Keating-Snaith_2000}, it is expected that, for all $\beta > 0$,

-as $T \rightarrow \infty$, and that the constant $C_\beta > 0$ factors into a product of two constants: one is computed from the moments of the characteristic polynomial of random unitary matrices, and the other is an arithmetic factor coming from the small primes.
+and that the constant $C_\beta > 0$ factors into a product of two constants: one is computed from the moments of the characteristic polynomial of random unitary matrices, and the other is an arithmetic factor coming from the small primes.

 There are a few results supporting \eqref{eqn: moment conjecture}.
 First, the conjecture \eqref{eqn: moment conjecture} is known for $\beta = 2$ and $\beta = 4$ following the classical work of Hardy-Littlewood and Ingham.
-Upper bounds of the correct order of magnitude are established in \cite{RSH} for $0 < \beta \leq 4$.
+Upper bounds of the correct order of magnitude are established in \cite{heap-radziwill-soundararajan} for $0 < \beta \leq 4$.
 Meanwhile, lower bounds of the correct order of magnitude have been established for all $\beta \geq 2$ in \cite{RS}.
 Conditionally on the Riemann hypothesis, the correct order of magnitude of \eqref{eqn: moment conjecture} is known for all $\beta > 0$ (see \cite{Sound09,harper_sharp_13} for the upper bounds and \cite{HB1} for the lower bounds).